tmecklem/realtime-web/slides/index.md

 ---

-# Do today's web apps support real-time decisions better than the technologies they replaced?
+# Do today's web apps support real-time decisions better than the technologies <br/>they replaced?

 <!--